Paddling a Tandem Canoe

 Practice: It doesn't matter is you've known your paddling partner for 25 years or 25 minutes, an on-water team doesn't develop overnight.
 You'll be amazed what a few hours of tandem practice before your trip will do for your paddling skills.
 And it doesn't take much effort.
 Just paddle around on some flat water, get to know each other's quirks, and you'll be surprised how quickly you develop a cadence and paddling style that you can both live with.

-More Articles• Double Dipping in a Canoe
+More Articles• Training Canoe Newbies

 • 13 Pieces of Essential Safety Equipment for WW Canoeing